2015 Estate Planning in Raleigh NC

 With December here, 2015 is right around the corner.
 Our past few blog posts have focused on an important part of estate planning in Raleigh NC that has to do with updating and making changes to your estate plan.
 Oftentimes, lives change within a year's time, even when we think change may never happen.
 We buy or sell property, open or close a business, or get married.
 It's important to make sure the changes that happened in 2014 are properly documented for 2015, within your estate plan.

-If you're worried about changes within your estate planning in Raleigh NC and need to speak with one of our estate lawyers, be sure to contact Eldreth Law Firm, PC, immediately, to set up a consultation to get your estate plan updated ASAP.
+If you're worried about changes within your estate planning in Raleigh NC and need to speak with one of our estate lawyers, be sure to contact Eldreth Law Firm, PLLC, immediately, to set up a consultation to get your estate plan updated ASAP.

 Below, you'll find a final tip that will help you know what changes should be made in 2015.
 If you'd like, be sure to visit back with our previous posts, below, before moving on.